-- Participate in lengthy rehabilitation
+- Participate in a lengthy rehabilitation

-In addition, an injury may jeopardize your ability to make a living in the future.
+In addition, an injury may jeopardize your ability to make a living.
 If an injury forces you to miss work for a few weeks, you may be able to recover wage reimbursement for this time off the job, such as:

 Finally, many people find that the emotional traumas that result from workplace injuries are just as severe as the physical ones.
 People who experience pain, post-traumatic stress disorder (PTSD), or other emotional losses may receive compensation for this lost quality of life.